Meetings and top tips

 Thank your helpers, tidy up and crack open a beer/cup of tea and relax.
 Share memories of the day with your helpers, update your Facebook page with some photos and start thinking about the next one!”

-If you would like to talk through your LEAF Open Farm Sunday event ideas now, get in touch with a LOFS ambassador today — you can find the LOFS team’s contact details here.
+If you would like to talk through your Open Farm Sunday event ideas now, get in touch with a OFS ambassador today — you can find the OFS team’s contact details here.

 Sign up to our mailing list(s)